googlicius/file-storage/README.md

 ## Create your custom driver

-If bult-in drivers doesn't match your need, just defines a custom driver by extends `Driver` abstract class:
+If built-in drivers doesn't match your need, just defines a custom driver by extends `Driver` abstract class:

 ```typescript
 import Storage from '@file-storage/core';